idvorkin/idvorkin.github.io/_d/facebook.md

 - Augmented Reality in Messenger
 - Operational Excellence

-### Bonus leanings at Facebook
+### Bonus learnings at Facebook

 ## From Facebook to Meta and the metaverse

-There are lots of jokes about the metaverse, but I'm a big fan, I'll I'll tell you why.
+There are lots of jokes about the metaverse, but I'm a big fan, I'll tell you why.

 In 2020, had a college hire wanted to do a 1:1 in VR instead of in person.
-Annoyed, buy hey that's why we hire college hires, to get new ideas.
+Annoyed, but hey that's why we hire college hires, to get new ideas.
 Took 20 minutes to set up, virtual conference room.
 Cartoony, but then ...
 He sits beside me, right in the chair beside me.
 Shoulder to shoulder, very uncomfortable.
 Told him he had to move, and he said in relief, oh you felt that too, yeah - that was awkward.

-Next, open of horizon worlds ... creator ... showed me how to configure correctly, told me about art ...
+Next, open of Horizon Worlds ... creator ... showed me how to configure correctly, told me about art ...

-In 2022, lord of the rings.
+In 2022, Lord of the Rings.
 How do we solve this sim the real world?
 Identity and social norms.
 Group chats are like this.

 ### Why is the metaverse taking so long